 So you’ve survived life with a newborn in NYC, congrats.
-Now it’s time to make the most of the toddler years in the Big Apple, but navigating the city you love as a parent is a whole different ball game than it was during those childless years.
+Now it’s time to make the most of the toddler years in the Big Apple.
+But navigating the city you love as a parent is a whole different ball game than it was during those childless years.
 You most likely never had to plan out your subway route in advance, making sure to utilize only those stations with an elevator, or research which libraries in your nabe have the best story times.
-You probably didn’t think you would have to switch to a gym that provides childcare or find ways to meet parents whose kids are the same age, but this is your life now and what an overwhelming one it can be.
+You probably didn’t think you would have to switch to a gym that provides childcare or find ways to meet parents whose kids are the same age, but here you are.
 Raising kids is challenging enough, but raising kids in NYC is like nothing else.
 But don’t worry—we’re here to help.
 Check out this list of 25 things every NYC parent of a toddler needs to know and get ready to hit the streets with your tot!

 1.Take Advantage Of All That Living In The Greatest City In The World Has To Offer